JanneMattila/www/docs/_posts/2023/12/2023-12-11-k8s-api-deprecations.markdown

 ensure CRDs are installed first
 ```

-Above would be easy to troubleshoot and understand, but what if you would have
+Above would be easy to troubleshoot and understand, but what if you
 installed this via [Helm](https://helm.sh/) or some other mechanism and you would not know what is the exact YAML file causing these issue.
-You might have to spend significant amount of time to troubleshoot and fix the issue.
+You might have to spend a significant amount of time to troubleshoot and fix the issue.

 Luckily, many Kubernetes foundational elements and their APIs are generally available and stable,
 so this should not happen so easily.
 However, if you are using some of the more experimental or beta features,
-then be prepared for these kind of changes.
+then be prepared for these kinds of changes.

 Here are some example APIs that people have been using quite extensively even though they were still in beta: